ChetanSharma76/IOT-Based-Washing-Machine-Status-Detection-System/Readme.md

 # Washing Machine Status System

 ## Project Overview
 This project is a real-time **Washing Machine Status System** that monitors and displays the availability of washing machines.
-The system uses **WebSockets** to receive live status updates from an **ESP8266-based microcontroller**, which sends data to the backend.
+The system uses **WebSockets** to receive live status updates from an **ESP8266-based microcontroller and sensors**, which sends data to the backend.
 The frontend dynamically updates the UI based on the received data.

 ## Tech Stack